V-Sekai/manuals/decisions/20230823-speech-to-blendshapes.md

 ## The Strategy

-The proposed strategy involves initializing the processor and encoder common to both models, then initializing the text output model and the blend shape output model separately.
-For the text output model, a decoder like `BertLMHeadModel` is used.
+Our strategy involves initializing the processor and encoder common to both models, then initializing the text output model and the blend shape output model separately.
+For the text output model, we can use a decoder-only transformer model like `Speech2Text2`.
 For the blend shape output model, a custom decoder trained to generate blend shapes from audio input is required.
+Any speech encoder-only model such as `Wave2Vec2` can be used with these decoders.

 ## The Upside